-Summer has landed!!!!!
-The official first day of summer is here and it's got me all warm and fuzzy inside, reminiscing about my best summer ever....
+Summer is right around the corner and it's got me all warm and fuzzy inside, reminiscing about my best summer ever....

 I was 19 years old.
 Fresh faced.
 Just quit college.
 Was thrown in to "adulthood" and now had to make it in the real world.
 All I wanted to do was get a job and werk, werk, werk, werk, werk, to be able to save enough money to go traveling.